-CHE collaborates with a number of CHE Partner organizations in a variety of ways.
-Some of these relationships we characterize as "special partnerships", defined by their geographical location and/or particular focus.
-Usually one or two primary organizations works with CHE to achieve the goals of each special partnership.
-Some of these special partnerships include those listed below.
+CHE collaborates with partner organizations in a variety of ways.
+Some of these relationships we characterize as "core partners" — some of these special partnerships are listed below.

-In 2014, we agreed to work with three CHE partner organizations —the Endocrine Disruption Exchange (TEDX), Health and Environment Alliance (HEAL) and Commonweal Biomonitoring Resource Center (CBRC)— to initiate a series of CHE-hosted teleconference calls focused on endocrine disrupting chemicals (EDC) research.
-The CHE EDC Strategy Partnership formed and now organizes monthly webinars exploring EDC exposure pathways, linkages to health outcomes and protocols for identifying chemical substances with endocrine-disrupting capacities.
+CHE is working with a team of partner organizations — Health and Environment Alliance (HEAL) and Commonweal Biomonitoring Resource Center (CBRC) and Healthy Environment and Endocrine Disruptor Strategies (HEEDS) — to highlight endocrine disrupting chemicals (EDC) research.
+The EDC Strategies Partnership organizes monthly webinars exploring EDC exposure pathways, linkages to health outcomes, and protocols for identifying chemical substances with endocrine-disrupting capacities.

 This partnership works to strengthen transatlantic cooperation by engaging both US and European partners interested in the impact of environmental exposures on human health.
 The Health and Environment Alliance (HEAL), based in Brussels, Belgium, works in partnership to explore the emerging science and policy to reduce the burden of environmental contaminants.
 We aim to provide a space for health professionals, scientists, researchers, community groups, government agents and health-affected and vulnerable groups to connect, share and discuss new research findings on a wide range of environmental drivers of health outcomes that impact both the US and Europe.
 We do this by distributing influential research articles and hosting partnership calls featuring new studies to deepen the resource base available to partners in both networks.

-The Superfund Research Program at Boston University (BU SRP) is an NIEHS-funded program that studies the effects of exposures to substances commonly encountered in hazardous waste disposal on reproduction and development in humans and wildlife.
-The current program consists of five interrelated research projects exploring the basic underlying mechanisms of xenobiotic/endocrine interactions.
+The Superfund Research Program at Boston University (BU SRP) was an NIEHS-funded program that studied the effects of exposures to substances commonly encountered in hazardous waste disposal on reproduction and development in humans and wildlife.
+The program consisted of five interrelated research projects exploring the basic underlying mechanisms of xenobiotic/endocrine inter actions.

 The Research Translation Core for the BU SRP program was developed to disseminate the outcomes of SRP research to governmental organizations, other Superfund programs, and the scientific community in general with a goal to protect the health of communities.

-CHE has partnered since 2011 with the Research Translation Core to increase the public health impact of the BU research.
-Maria Valenti, CHE's science education director, currently acts as CHE’s liaison to the BU SRP.
-Together, our goal is to bring BU’s research on environmental exposures and disease endpoints into the public spotlight through a variety of means:
+CHE partnered with the Research Translation Core for several years beginning in 2011, to increase the public health impact of the BU research.
+Maria Valenti acted as CHE’s liaison to the BU SRP.
+Together, we worked to bring BU’s research on environmental exposures and disease endpoints into the public spotlight through:

-- Information dissemination on BU SRP research and projects via the CHE newsletter, blog, web postings, and social media
+- Information dissemination via the CHE newsletter, blog, web postings, and social media;

-- Participation in BU SRP research translation events and activities
+- Participation in BU SRP research translation events and activities; and

 - Engaging BU SRP researchers in providing technical assistance for A Story of Health e-book and online CE course